|

-First, the condition of each window is inspected and documented with notes and photographs.
-Then, balancing factors of window condition, historic and artistic importance, and funding, the windows are prioritized and scheduled for restoration.
+When working with antique stained glass, the condition of each window is inspected and documented with notes and photographs.
+Then, balancing factors such as window condition, historic and artistic importance, and funding, the windows are prioritized for restoration.

 at right: